T-RS Author Info

 Open Access

 This publication is supported by subscriptions and applicable Article Processing Charges (APCs).
 Although there is no cost for publishing with IEEE, authors may wish to take advantage of some of our fee-based offerings; visit the IEEE Author Center for more information on available options.
 A mandatory Excessive Paper Length (overlength) charge of $200.00 per page (beginning with page 11 and beyond) is required for papers over ten (10) printed pages for regular manuscripts.
 A mandatory Excessive Paper Length (overlength) charge of $200.00 per page (beginning with page 7 and beyond) is required for papers over six (6) printed pages for brief manuscripts.
 This publication is a hybrid journal, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.
-Upon submission, if you choose to have your manuscript be an Open Access article, you commit to pay the discounted $2,495 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
+Upon submission, if you choose to have your manuscript be an Open Access article, you commit to pay the OA fee (US$2495 for articles submitted in 2024, US$2645 for articles submitted in 2025) if your manuscript is accepted for publication in order to enable unrestricted public access.
 Any other application charges (such as overlength page charges) will be billed separately once the manuscript formatting is complete but prior to the publication.
 If you would like your manuscript to be a Traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required for Traditional submission.
+Additionally note that:

 For any questions regarding IEEE's Open Access policy, please refer to our Frequently Asked Questions.